ziap/ziap.github.io/content/blog/bpe-1/index.md

 }
 ```

-I mean, just look at the layout of this thing, like it's begging to be
+I mean, just look at the layout of this thing.
+Like it's begging to be
 serialized.
-Usually the decoder is an auxiliary data structure and are
+Usually the decoder is an auxiliary data structure and is usually
 instantiated on-the-fly instead of being serialized.
 But you can easily add
-serialization if you wanted to, just directly copy the buffers instead of
+serialization if you want to: just directly copy the buffers instead of
 traversing an array of arrays and collecting elements.
 I'm still deciding
 between serializing the entire `Decoder` or only the `pairs` and reconstructing
 the `Decoder` on-the-fly.

 This streamlined the memory usage by reducing allocation overhead of small
-decoded token strings, each lookup entry is now a single `u32` which is 4
+decoded token strings.
+Each lookup entry is now a single `u32` which is 4
 bytes, instead of a `Box<[u8]>` which is a pointer and a `usize`, so 16 bytes
 on 64-bit architectures.
-Using a single buffer also helps with cache locality
+Using a single buffer also helps with cache locality,
 so decoding speed is likely to be improved.

 # Conclusion

 So that's it for the decoding process.
 I think that it fits really well with
-the criterias that we established earlier.
+the criteria that we established earlier.
 Decoding is relatively simple, and
-even the naive implementation is optimal in term of time complexity.
+even the naive implementation is optimal in terms of time complexity.
 But even
 then we can still optimize for the memory access pattern, data layout, and
 allocation overhead.